 - Drivers with knowledge of local conditions and facilities

-We are available and prepared to travel to other destinations as required.
-We also offer a variety of accommodation from dorm beds to ensuite rooms at our Lodge in the National Park.
+Travel/transfers to other destinations on request.
+We also offer a variety of accommodation from dorm beds to double room with ensuite at our Lodge in the National Park.